Digital-Aqua/DesignPilotFusion/README.md

 ### Manual Build & Install (Git Repo)

+1. Check you have [git](https://git-scm.com/downloads) and [conda-forge](https://conda-forge.org/download/) installed.

-1. Open a terminal in the folder where you want to clone the repository.
+2. Open a terminal in the folder where you want to clone the repository.

-2. Run:
+3. Run:
 ```bash
 git clone \
     --branch release \